paperbenni/paperbenni.github.io/content/posts/instantosiso.md

 # Fixing the instantOS iso

 The last instantOS iso was created a while back.
-I've learned a few things since then, so here is my take no the updated plan to rework the instanOS iso build system.
+I've learned a few things since then, so here is my take on the updated plan to rework the instantOS iso build system.

 Problems right now